soundpress/RulesOfNYC/docs/c35/index.rst

 (q) Anticipated runoff primary or runoff special elections.
 A candidate seeking the nomination of a political party or seeking election in a special election may not accept contributions for a runoff primary election or runoff special election, unless the candidate has previously demonstrated to the Board that a runoff election is reasonably anticipated.
 Runoff election contributions may not be accepted once it is no longer reasonable to anticipate such a runoff election.
 To the extent permitted by this subdivision, the candidate (and each opposing candidate seeking the same party nomination or seeking election in the same special election, as the case may be) may solicit and accept additional contributions for the anticipated runoff election, up to the amount permitted for the runoff election by § 3-703(1)(f) of the Code, under the following conditions:

-   (1) every runoff election contribution shall be deposited in a separate account and subject to restrictions on use, as provided in Rule 2-06(c);
+   (1) every runoff election contribution shall be deposited in a separate account and subject to restrictions on use, as provided in 52 RCNY § 2-06(c);

    (2) until a primary or special election is held that results in a runoff election, each solicitation of runoff election contributions shall expressly state that such contributions are being solicited only for a runoff election that may not occur;